Good Samaritan Hospital (Suffern): 20th century

-When the Tappan Zee Bridge opened in 1955, it brought a large number of new residents to the region and in 1959, Good Samaritan Hospital responded to the need for medical care with the Cardinal Spellman Pavilion.
-Home Care was founded in 1962 and today has grown into one of the largest home care programs in New York.
-In 1970, the new Sister Miriam Thomas Pavilion, a five-story, $7 million health facility, was opened, with two 35-bed Medical/surgical floors, a maternal and newborn care center, a laboratory, radiology, a nuclear medicine and cobalt center and a recovery room.
+When the Tappan Zee Bridge opened in 1955, it brought a large number of new residents to the region and in 1959, Good Samaritan Hospital responded to the need for medical care with the Cardinal Spellman Pavilion, named for Francis Spellman, the sixth Archbishop of New York.

+In 1962, the hospital launched its home care program, which has grown into one of the largest home care programs in New York state.

+In 1970, the new Sister Miriam Thomas Pavilion, a five-story, $7 million health facility, was opened, with two 35-bed medical and surgical floors, a maternal and newborn care center, a laboratory, radiology, a nuclear medicine and cobalt center, and a recovery room.
 The Monsignor Patrick J. Frawley Memorial Psychiatric Unit also opened.

 The St. Elizabeth Ann Seton Critical Care Center was completed in 1980, and the Frank and Fannie Weiss Renal Dialysis Center was opened in 1982.
 An $85 million building and renovation project included the construction of a cardiac catheterization laboratory and expansion of the radiology, laboratory and rehab services departments.

-In the late 1980s and early 1990s, the hospital added: a 28-bed chemical and alcohol dependency outpatient program, a children's diagnostic center, single-room maternity units and a neonatal intermediate care nursery (NICU-level), and brachytherapy in radiation oncology services.
+In the late 1980s and early 1990s, the hospital added a 28-bed chemical and alcohol dependency outpatient program, a children's diagnostic center, single-room maternity units and a neonatal intermediate care nursery (NICU-level), and brachytherapy in radiation oncology services.

 In 1996, Good Samaritan Hospital and its sponsors, the Sisters of Charity of St. Elizabeth, joined the Franciscan Sisters of the Poor, the Sisters of Mercy and the Franciscan Health System to form the Tri-State Health System.
 The Emergency Department earned a Level II trauma services designation in 1997.

+In fall 1996, the hospital unveiled the Union State Bank Family Birthing Center and added a full-time maternity consultant.

+21st century

 In January 2000, Good Samaritan Hospital and the Sisters of Charity entered into a co-sponsorship with the Sisters of Bon Secours, creating Bon Secours Charity Health System.
-In the fall, the hospital unveiled the Union State Bank Family Birthing Center and added a full-time maternity consultant.

-Cardiac Services in Rockland County

-The hospital was approved to begin performing angioplasties in 2003, but it was clear that the hospital's service area needed more.
+In 2003, the hospital was approved to begin performing angioplasties.

 In 2005, the first major step in remedying this situation was taken when the New York State Hospital Review and Planning Council recommended granting approval of Good Samaritan Hospital's Certificate of Need (CON) application for an adult cardiac surgery program.

-Also in 2005, Good Samaritan Hospital became the first hospital in the country to earn Disease Specific Care Certification for the management of acute myocardial infarction.
+Also in 2005, Good Samaritan Hospital became the first hospital in the nation to earn Disease Specific Care Certification for the management of acute myocardial infarction.
 The Stroke Center at Good Samaritan Regional Medical Center is also recognized as a Primary Stroke Center by the New York State Department of Health.
-Good Samaritan Hospital was the first hospital in New York State to earn both "The Joint Commission" Primary Stroke Center certification, along with state designation as a Primary Stroke Center.
+Good Samaritan Hospital was the first hospital in New York state to earn both Joint Commission Primary Stroke Center certification and a state designation as a Primary Stroke Center.